StructureFold2/StructureFold2/README.md

     * make_standed_csv.py and make_MFE_csv.py will be merged into one module.
     * make_PPV_csv.py will also be rolled into this module; structure_statistics.py.
     * Should be able to report/consolidate any number of directories of <.ct> files ito a single file.
-    * This will fully deprecate all three of those scripts.
+    * This will fully deprecate all three of those scripts.<br><br>
 * Several users have requested features that are exclusive to <.react> files to be available for <.rtsc>, or vice-versa.
-I.E, rather than making a separate module for react_correlation to complement rtsc_correlation, both features, modules that work on both will be prefixed with 'rx'.
+I.E, rather than making a separate module for react_correlation to complement rtsc_correlation, both features will be included in a single module, modules that work on both will be prefixed with 'rx'.
 So react_correlation and rtsc_correlation would become rx_correlation